jcsargis00/stock-analysis/README.md

 less lines of  codes and more efficient run times.
 Although it executed and produced accurate report results, by refactoring the code, run times were reduced signficantly, whilst producing the same accurate results.
 Refactoring included creation of arrays to reduce nested loop execution times.
 For example, a snippet of the inital code with nested loops looked like this:

-'   'Loop through tickers
+'   *Loop through tickers*
    For i = 0 To 11
        ticker = tickers(i)
        totalVolume = 0
-       'Loop through rows in the data
+       Loop through rows in the data
-       'Worksheets(yearValue).Activate
        For j = 2 To RowCount
-    'Get total volume for current ticker
+    *Get total volume for current ticker*

            If ActiveSheet.Cells(j, 1).Value = ticker Then
                'test = ActiveSheet.Cells(j, 8).Value